HananMehmood5/deel-auto-complete/questions.md

 - Using the `shouldComponentUpdate` lifecycle method:

-  We can use the `shouldComponentUpdate` method to determine whether the component should be updated or not.
+  We can use the `shouldComponentUpdate` method to determine whether the component should be updated or not based upon `true` or `fasle` response.
 We can evaluate it using computing certain conditions tailored to the component.

 - Using `React.memo` (for functional components) or `React.PureComponent` (for class components):

-  We can HOCs provided by React that perform a shallow comparison of props and prevent re-rendering if the props have not changed.
+  We can use HOCs provided by React that perform a shallow comparison of props and prevent re-rendering if the props have not changed.

 ---